 Homemade Kayak Racks for Trucks

-Building a kayak rack for your truck isn’t all that hard as the design for a truck bed rack is fairly simple; there are really only three parts to consider.
+Constructing a kayak rack for your truck isn’t overly complex as there is a straightforward design for a truck bed rack, which only consists of three components.

-1) The uprights.
-These are the vertical pieces that go in the corners of the truck bed.
-You can bolt them into the bed, slide them into pockets along the bed rails (if you’ve got them), or just wedge them in tightly with the other components.
+- The uprights are the vertical pieces located in the corners of the truck bed.
+They can be fastened into the bed, slid into pockets along the bed rails (if present), or wedged in place with the other components.